sadiyameem/solar-system/README.md

 # Solar System Animation

 # Description
-- This is a simple web based solar system visual where users can see the solar system spin in a circle
+- This is a simple web based solar system visual where users can see the planets orbit around the sun in a circular motion.

 # Feature
-- There are no features but a visual
+-  Hover effects
+-  Starry background

 # Tools
 - HTML